fabiommendes/jarbas-tasks/README.rst

 Jarbas tasks
 ============

-This is a very small module defines a mechanism to inject invoke tasks to Jarbas enabled projects.
-The jarbas-tasks cli is designed to be used as an entry point of a docker container and is used as such in most Jarbas based images.
+This is a very small module that defines a mechanism to inject `invoke<https://pyinvoke.org)`_ tasks to Jarbas enabled projects.
+The jarbas-tasks cli is designed to be used as an entry point of a Docker container and is used as such in most Jarbas based images.
 By default, it accepts the following sub-commands:

 Start a bash shell: